brucemack/kc1fsz-rc1/README.md

 Capabilities
 ============

-This is a development in process.
-The prototype is undergoing bench testing.
-We plan to install it at our real repeater site within the next few months.
+This is development in process.
+The prototype is undergoing bench testing at the moment.
+We plan to install it at our repeater site within the next month.

 Key capabilities of the software so far: